M04ph3u2/Ragnar-TTRPG-Platform/README.md

 - ✅ **Nginx** - **ACTIVE**: SSL termination & reverse proxy
 - ✅ **Certbot** - **ACTIVE**: Automated SSL certificate management
 - ✅ **Nextcloud** - **ACTIVE**: Cloud storage & collaboration

+### Automated Deployment

+The project includes a **GitHub Actions workflow** (`.github/workflows/deploy.yml`) that automatically triggers deployment when changes are pushed to the main branch.
+This workflow:

+- Triggers on push to `main` branch
+- Sends deployment signals to the target server
+- Integrates with the broader platform deployment pipeline
+- Supports both unit and integration testing phases

 ### 1. Nginx (Reverse Proxy & SSL)